-A culture that propagates so much physical and mental illness affects those who care for them as well.
-Many health care providers are working in a production-driven, bottom line model of care, not conducive to the connection, attunement and relationships necessary for effective treatment and excellent, sustainable care.
+A culture propagating so much physical and mental illness in people affects those who care for them as well.
+Many health care providers are working in a production-driven, bottom line model of care not conducive to connection, collaboration, or relationships.

-Health care providers working long shifts while overworked and under-supported are expected to consistently provide high quality care, make important decisions in a state of exhaustion, and care for people in crisis.
-Ongoing staffing shortages mean there are no breaks, and no time to connect with coworkers, or to process difficult emotions.
+Health care providers are expected to consistently provide high quality care, often for people and families experiencing crisis.
+Ongoing staffing shortages and Covid-19 protocols mean limited breaks, and little time to connect with coworkers or process difficult emotions.

-Often “shutting down emotions” is considered an effective strategy to handle to handle the work of being a health-care provider.
-This may be why health care professionals experience alarming rates of suicide, depression, anxiety, PTSD, drug and alcohol dependency, and burnout.
+This may be why health care professionals experience alarming rates of depression, anxiety, PTSD, drug and alcohol dependency, and burnout.

-The answer: reframing self-care as a commitment to what is meaningful to you, and building skills to stay present with and attuned to each individual patient in a health care system that is not supportive of authentic connections.
-When health care is your career, your commitment to your own well-being is essential to providing sustainable and high quality care to your patients.
+The answer: prioritizing self-care, and reframing it as a commitment to what is meaningful to you.
+When health care is your career, a commitment to your own well-being is essential to providing sustainable and high quality care to your patients and team.

 Your patients and clients are feeling challenged by the pandemic too.
 Assessments can help you better understand their psychosocial needs, track symptoms, and how stress has impacted sleep, relationships and relate the importance of self-care.